ZhangirK/DevOps-Galactic-Mission/README.md

 #### Challenges and explanations

 - I used a lightweight official docker image with Python.
 Also, a specific tag is used instead of the latest.
-- I tried to add a non-root user for the security measurements, but it caused an error.
-The main reason is that the Python app is attempting to bind to port 80, which requires root privileges.
+- I added a non-root user for the security measurements.
+That is the reason I set the application port to 8080.
+Port 80 requires root priveleges to expose.
+However, in the next task my k8s service exposes 80 port.
 - I did not use a multistage in this case, because it will not affect to the size of an image.
 - Additionally, the vulnerability and best practices image scanner is used.
 [Dockle](https://github.com/goodwithtech/dockle)